 - seeking appropriate treatment for any related conditions, such as cardiovascular disease, kidney disease, and depression

-A person with diabetes might have fatigue due to factors outside of the condition.
+A person with diabetes may experience fatigue due to factors outside the condition.

 - acute illness